kurtosis-tech/kurtosis/docs/docs/guides/installing-historical-versions.md

 :::caution

-If you are on mac, you might receive a pop up along the lines of `"kurtosis" can't be opened because the developer cannot be verified.` To allow Kurtosis to run, navigate to `System Preferences -> Security & Privacy` and click `Allow Anyways` when prompted regarding `kurtosis`.
+If you are on Mac, you might receive a pop up along the lines of `"kurtosis" can't be opened because the developer cannot be verified.` To allow Kurtosis to run, navigate to `System Preferences -> Security & Privacy` and click `Allow Anyways` when prompted regarding `kurtosis`.
 Then, attempt to run `kurtosis` once more and click `Open` on the subsequent dialog box.
-More information on allowing mac apps from unidentified developers can be found [here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).
+More information on allowing Mac apps from unidentified developers can be found [here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 :::